WDC volleyball team advancing to Section 8AA finals

 The No. 2 Wadena-Deer Creek Wolverines made quick work of No. 4 Pequot Lakes Tuesday winning 25-21, 25-14, 25-22 to claim the South Sub-Section 8AA title at Pillager High School.

-The Wolverines, who have won five straight games, will now advance to the Section 8AA finals against the North Sub-Section 8AA champ Saturday at 7 p.m. in Glyndon.
-The 22-9 Wolverines will face either Dilworth-Glyndon-Felton or Roseau for the right to advance to the Class AA state tournament Nov.
+The Wolverines, who have won five straight games, will now advance to the Section 8AA finals against North Sub-Section 8AA champ Dilworth-Glyndon-Felton Saturday at 7 p.m. in Pelican Rapids.
+The 22-9 Wolverines will be playing for the right to advance to the Class AA state tournament Nov.
 10-12 at the Xcel Energy Center in St. Paul.